zhudotexe/kani/docs/advanced.rst

             return ""

-This will automatically register serialization and deserialization schemes for your class, so that all MessageParts are compatible with :meth:`.Kani.save` and :meth:`.Kani.load`.
+When you define a MessagePart, kani will automatically register serialization and deserialization schemes for your class, so that all MessageParts are compatible with :meth:`.Kani.save` and :meth:`.Kani.load`.

 .. warning::
     If you change the attributes or location of the class definition, old data may fail to be loaded into a new class.